OGRanchoBoi/interview/README.md

 Write T-SQL statements in the frame on the right of the page to answer each question below.
 The sql statements you write should execute without errors, and should be written as if they were going to be run in a production environment.
 You can use any resources you would like to answer these questions, excluding talking to other human-beings in any form or fashion.

-1. Write a script that returns a customer name and a product name for every transaction in the transactions table.
+1. Write a script that returns a customer name and a product name for every product in the transactions table.
-2. Write a script that returns a customer name, product name, and instructor name for every product that has a related instructor.
+2. Write a script that returns a customer name, class name, and instructor name for every class in the transactions table.
-3. Write a script that returns each customer and the total amount of the products they purchased.
+3. Write a script that returns only the customer name and the total amount of the products each customer purchased.
 4. Filter question 3 for customers who spent over $50.
 5. Write a script that returns only the last name of the customer, the product name, and the transaction times of transactions that took place between March 1st and March 10th.
 Alphabatize the result.
-6. Update all Volleyball registrations to start at 12pm on July 4th, 2015 and end at 4pm on July 4th, 2015.
+6. Update the Volleyball class to start at 12pm on July 4th, 2015 and end at 4pm on July 4th, 2015.
 (TIP: To update data in sql fiddle, paste your update statment at the bottom of the schema window on the left)
-7. Write a script to return all customers who have not made a purchase.
+7. Write a script to return all customers who have not made a transaction.
+8. George Bush registered for the Jetski class, but is not showing up on the roster for the Jetski class.
+Why?

 :::BONUS POINTS:::